jhonatan98rios/why-too-fast-event-bus/README.md

 ### "Because normal speed just isn't enough."

-Welcome to WhySoFastEventBus, the event bus that is unnecessarily fast.
+Welcome to WhyTooFastEventBus, the event bus that is unnecessarily fast.
 Do you really need this much performance?
 Probably not.
 But here we are.
 Whether you're making a game in PyGame or designing a complex microservices system, this absurdly fast event bus will ensure your messages arrive at speeds you never asked for.

 ## 🚀 Why Use This?